Bicycle training wheels Online

 Once you can see your child is confident with the wheels at their lowest setting, raise them a notch.
 This will make the bike a little more unbalanced, and your child will have to develop their sense of balance to compensate.

 Eventually you'll see that the stabilizers are no longer needed and you can remove them.

 Risks of Using Training Wheels

 Because the rear wheel is not vertical when one of the training wheels is taking the balance, the effectiveness of the rear brake is reduced.
-Turning while travelling fast is also much more dangerous, as the child is over-reliant upon the training wheels to catch them and they will have neither the experience of falling to warn them what's coming, nor the natural balance to correct themselves.
+Turning while traveling fast is also much more dangerous, as the child is over-reliant upon the training wheels to catch them and they will have neither the experience of falling to warn them what's coming nor the natural balance to correct themselves.

-You'll also need a very safe, traffic-free environment, in which the child can ride around to practice, otherwise you will spend just as much time with them while they "spin their wheels", not learning how to balance, as you would with one of the more parent-proactive bicycle training methods.
+You'll also need a very safe, traffic-free environment, in which the child can ride around to practice, otherwise, you will spend just as much time with them while they "spin their wheels", not learning how to balance, as you would with one of the more parent-proactive bicycle training methods.

 For a child learning how to ride a bicycle, as in all forms of education, if the parent takes a more active role, the child will learn faster and get more out of the experience.
 This means that buying your child bicycle training wheels should not be an automatic decision; consider the other options before you buy:

 There are three main alternative methods to fitting stabilizers to a child's bicycle:

 - You can trust the child to learn without assistance.
 If your child is a confident, sporty-type, and with good coordination, than it may not be necessary to help them with balance aids.
 Ensure that the child learns to ride with plenty of protection - knee and elbow pads in addition to the best bicycle helmet - and find a flat, grassy place to train them to make the falls as painless as possible.